ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - job market/c - technical test tips.md

 Final tips:
+- if you have questions ask
 - Make sure you have full availability to do the test (if you don't, tell them in advance so that they don't send you the test)
 - time management
-- careful with last minute submits
+- be careful with last minute submits